Machine-Learning-01/sensor-fault-detection/docs/automated_setup.md

 Once the download and double click on the installer, and click on next and agree to the terms and conditions, and click on next and click on install button.
 Once the installation is done, click on finish and proceed to the futher steps

-### Install AWS CLI in MAC OS System
+### Install AWS CLI in MacOS System

-To install awscli on MAC Os system, execute the following commands
+To install awscli on MacOS system, execute the following commands

 ```bash
 curl "https://awscli.amazonaws.com/AWSCLIV2.pkg" -o "AWSCLIV2.pkg"